weaviate/weaviate-io/developers/weaviate/benchmarks/ann.md

 ### Scripts

-This benchmark is produced using [open-source scripts](https://github.com/weaviate/weaviate-benchmarking), so you can reproduce it yourself.
+This benchmark is produced using [open source scripts](https://github.com/weaviate/weaviate-benchmarking), so you can reproduce it yourself.

 ### Hardware